 Online shopper spend is estimated to climb to £107bn by the end of 2014.
-The question is how online retailers can ensure that they capitalise on the growth in online sales and make their offering as competitive as possible.
+The question is how online retailers can ensure that they capitalise on the growth in online sales and make their distribution offerings as competitive as possible this Christmas.

-For online retailers that rely on online marketplaces to increase sales and reach new markets, here are my top tips:
+For online retailers that rely on online marketplaces to increase sales and reach new markets, here are some top tips:

 Being able to offer the right products at the best price and have flexible and reliable suppliers is the base for every retailer aiming at selling on online marketplaces.
 Defining your procurement strategy according to the specific requirements of each marketplace is essential.
 Retailers should make sure they have sufficient stock of any product that they are likely to be best sellers over Christmas, rather than taking up valuable storage space with lots of slow moving products.

 The increase of online Christmas traffic increases the importance of having an optimal IT system in order to prevent any risk of technical problems.
 A slow website can damage sales, however, there is nothing worse than your website completely crashing during Christmas season.

 One of the perks of using a marketplace to distribute products is that it takes advantage of the marketplace’s comprehensive IT infrastructure.

 Ensure that your website is fully synced in real-time with your warehouse, with intermediation platforms such as Neteven and marketplace IT systems.